ylansegal/blog/src/_posts/2022-07-09-rspec-dsl-is-just-fine.md

 ## Conclusion

 I believe that the code presented as an example of a good spec by the author can be much improved by using RSpec existing DSL.
-The example is clearly not as complex as specs in most production code bases, but I stock to it because that is what the author used.
+The example is clearly not as complex as specs in most production code bases, but I stuck with it because that is what the author used.

 In practice, I've seen many specs that stick to RSpec's DSL and are very hard to follow, have mystery guests, and are generally painful to use.
 I don't blame the DSL or think that using methods would immediately improve the situation.
 Clear, legible specs are possible if they are written intentionally.
 Collaborators should be defined close to where they are used.
 Clarity beats brevity.
 Some repetition in test setup is fine.
 RSpec DSL is fine, too.